 Select Wines

-Believe it or not Del Dotto is probably Napa Valley’s number one producer as far as making the largest number of different styled Cabernet Sauvignons.
-As of the time of this review they make approximately 35 different types of Cabernet bottlings with many very small lots, i.e., often 50 cases or so.
-As a result, this is an excellent opportunity to see how various types of aging can really change the characteristics, aromas and flavors of a wine.
-Your guide will provide samples of the “same wine” but in different types of oak.
+Del Dotto is perhaps Napa Valley’s number one producer in terms of making the largest number of individual bottlings of Cabernet Sauvignon.
+As of the time of this review they produce approximately 35 different types of Cabernet bottlings with many very small lots, i.e., often 50 cases.
+As a result, this is an excellent opportunity to see how various types of aging can really change the, aromas, texture and flavors of a wine.
+The wine educators provide samples of the “same wine” but in different types of oak.
 The nuances are pronounced and noticeable.
 Let’s just say the wine thief gets some serious workouts on these tours.
-At the end of the tour, you will head to their impressive wine salon where you will try the actual finished products (from bottle of course).

-‘Delicacies by Del Dotto’ is a memorable combined barrel tasting experience followed by a sit down pairing in their upstairs VIP room with small bites prepared by their onsite chef, Joshua Schwartz (formerly of Bouchon and the French Laundry).
-Allow about 2 hours for this experience – call for availability (usually offered Fridays and Saturdays).
+At the end of the tour, you will head to their impressive wine salon where you will try the actual finished products (from bottle of course).‘Delicacies by Del Dotto’ is a memorable combined barrel tasting experience followed by a sit down pairing in their upstairs VIP room accompanied by small plates.
+While no longer with Del Dotto, talented chef Joshua Schwartz (formerly of Bouchon and French Laundry) used to prepare the cuisine for ‘Delicacies by Del Dotto’.
+The last we heard Joshua is traveling the world as a fishing guide and chef for his own company, Travel Creek Hospitality.
+Allow about 2 hours for this experience, usually offered Fridays and Saturdays.
 While the bites are small – unless you are extremely hungry this tasting/culinary experience makes a nice light lunch, and you won’t leave hungry.
-To get you salivating – during a recent visit one of the small bite highlights was a Pan Seared Hudson Valley Foi Gras Morels n’ Smoked Yams Black Truffle Jus.
-NOTE: As of September 1, 2017, this tasting experience has been moved to Piazza Del Dotto near Yountville.Joshua has reign over one of the nicest winery kitchens you will see in the valley.
+To get you salivating, during a recent visit one of the small bite highlights was a Pan Seared Hudson Valley Foi Gras Morels n’ Smoked Yams Black Truffle Jus.
+NOTE: As of September 1, 2017, this tasting experience has been moved to Piazza Del Dotto near Yountville.

+Joshua has reign over one of the nicest winery kitchens you will see in the valley.
 His culinary domain increased dramatically once he moved the culinary team over to Piazza del Dotto on Highway 29 (just north of Yountville).
 When Piazza del Dotto opened, the culinary epicenter of the Del Dotto empire shifted to a space that is even more impressive than their Rutherford kitchen.

 Sometimes Dave sits behind the bar on Fridays enjoying the results of his wine making team’s efforts and interacting with guests.

 Historically the inside of barrels have been toasted with coopers assigning levels of toast based on the amount of toasting each barrel receives.
-However, Del Dotto has been working with Vicard Cooperage in France – using a small number of barrels that are ‘toasted’ not by the traditional means of fire but rather by radiation.
+However, Del Dotto has worked with Vicard Cooperage in France – using a small number of barrels that are ‘toasted’ not by the traditional means of fire but rather by radiation.
 The temperature can be computer controlled so the toasting remains even throughout, along with maintaining a fairly constant temperature.

 Note: Piazza del Dotto, Dave Del Dotto & family’s newest winery opened its hospitality center on September 1, 2017 (tastings by appointment).
 Construction continued on their cave for many months after and as of our latest update, the 40,000 square foot cave is open for visitors.
 See our review on this site, filed under Piazza del Dotto.